-POSITION: Associate (tenure negotiable) or Full Professor (with tenure) of Educational Psychology with specialization in Quantitative Methods.
+POSITION: Assistant/Associate Professor of Educational Psychology with specialization in Quantitative Methods.

 QUALIFICATIONS: Consistent with the stated mission of the University to be a world-class institution dedicated to Christian principles and ideals, the qualifications for the position include:

-Preference will be given to candidates with teaching experience, evidence of successful grant writing to support research efforts, and substantive research interests that extend or complement the existing strengths of the department.
+Preference will be given to candidates with teaching experience, evidence of successful grant writing to support research efforts, and substantive research interest that extend or complement the existing strengths of the department.

-RANK AND SALARY: Associate / Full Professor.
+RANK AND SALARY: Assistant / Associate Professor.
 The salary is competitive and will be commensurate with professional experience and qualifications.
-The anticipated date of appointment is August 2018.
+The anticipated date of appointment is August 2019.

 APPLICATION PROCEDURE: Candidates should include the following in their application materials: a formal letter addressing position interest, qualifications, research/scholarship areas, and teaching philosophy; curriculum vitae; representative scholarly works; and a copy of terminal degree transcript.
 Candidates should arrange to have three letters of reference submitted via Interfolio (these references should be named in the candidate’s cover letter).
 Original reference letters and official transcripts may be requested later.